KymaniS/Certifications/README.md

 # Certifications
-These are my industry certifications that I have worked towards in the passing years.
+These are my industry certifications that I have achieved in the passing years.